202Forever/share-my-week/README.md

 #### Template Design Guide

 - Templates should be pushed in the src/design folder.
-Consider using [Bootstrap] look and feel as default.
+- Consider using [Bootstrap] look and feel as default.
 - To start off designing, you may use the Bootstrap designer [pinguendo].
-- All templates should share the same stylesheet (app.less).
+- All templates should share the same stylesheet.
 > Pinguendo uses the .less file.
 On saving the template, the file is compiled into .css.
 Therefore modification of style should go into the less file. [less] extends the css body language.

+After pushing changes of the template to git: Copy app.css to src/main/resources/static/js/src/client/assets/css

 #### Creating React components for an Template